hemantaph/ler/docs/_build/html/_sources/autoapi/ler/image_properties/index.rst.txt

    :Returns:

        **x_source** : `float`
-           x position of the source in the source plane
+           x position of the source in the source plane, unit: arcsec

        **y_source** : `float`
            y position of the source in the source plane